kbauer/emacs-myelisp-namespace-helper.el/README.md

 With this code, `prettify-symbols-mode` collapses the namespace prefix into a highlighted hyphen, mirroring the input method.

+For LaTeX, the `@` character is expanded to `NAMESPACE@`, corresponding to the common convention for internal variables and macros.
+By default, `myelisp-namespace-helper-global-mode` affects only Emacs Lisp buffers.
+This behavior can be changed by customizing `myelisp-namespace-helper-affected-modes-alist` via <kbd>M-x customize-variable</kbd>.

 CHANGELOG
 =========

+**2018-06-23.2** Made prefix character, and whether modes are affected by `myelisp-namespace-helper-global-mode` configurable via `M-x customize-variable myelisp-namespace-helper-affected-modes-alist`.

+**2018-06-23.1** Added support for LaTeX with the `@` prefix character.

 **2018-06-14**
   - Created proper repository with separate `README.md` file from gist.